RediSearch/RediSearch/docs/Commands.md

 ### Parameters

 * **index**: the index name to create.
 If it exists the old spec will be overwritten

+* **ON {structure}** currently supports only HASH

+* **PREFIX {count} {prefix}** tells the index which keys it should index.
+You can add several prefixes to index.
+Since the argument is optional, the default is * (all keys)

+* **FILTER {filter}** is a filter expression with the full RediSearch aggregation expression language.
+It is possible to use @__key to access the key that was just added/changed

+* **LANGUAGE {lang_field}**: If set indicates the document field that should be used to as the document language, we use a stemmer for the supplied language during indexing.
+Default to English.
+  If an unsupported language is sent, the command returns an error.
+  The supported languages are:

+    > "arabic",  "danish",    "dutch",   "english",   "finnish",    "french",
+    > "german",  "hungarian", "italian", "norwegian", "portuguese", "romanian",
+    > "russian", "spanish",   "swedish", "tamil",     "turkish"
+    > "chinese"

+  If indexing a Chinese language document, you must set the language to `chinese` in order for Chinese characters to be tokenized properly.

+  #### Adding Chinese Documents

+  When adding Chinese-language documents, `LANGUAGE chinese` should be set in order for the indexer to properly tokenize the terms.
+If the default language is used then search terms will be extracted based on punctuation characters and whitespace.
+The Chinese language tokenizer makes use of a segmentation algorithm (via [Friso](https://github.com/lionsoul2014/friso)) which segments texts and checks it against a predefined dictionary.
+See [Stemming](Stemming.md) for more information.

+* **SCORE {score_field}**: If set indicates the document field that should be used as the document's rank based on the user's ranking.
+  Ranking must be between 0.0 and 1.0.
+If not set the default score is 1.

+* **PAYLOAD {payload_field}**: If set indicates the document field that should be used as a binary safe payload string to the document, that can be evaluated at query time by a custom scoring function, or retrieved to the client.

 * **MAXTEXTFIELDS**: For efficiency, RediSearch encodes indexes differently if they are created with less than 32 text fields.
 This option forces RediSearch to encode indexes as if